-- Next click on change adapter setting, here your will see all network connection.
+- Next click on change adapter setting, here you will see all network connection.

 - Select the Wireless Network Connection option and right-click it to bring up a drop-down list.
-If your wireless NIC is disabled, you will have an option to Enable If your NIC was already enabled, then Disable would be the first option on this drop-down menu.
-If your Wireless Network Connection is currently disabled, then click Enable.
+If your wireless NIC not enabled, you will have an option to Enable If your NIC already enabled, then Disable would be the first option on this drop-down menu.
+If your Wireless Network Connection is now disabled, then click Enable.

 - Right-click the Wireless Network Connection, and then click Status

 - The Wireless Network Connection Status window displays where you can view information about your wireless connection.

 - Click Details to display the Network Connection Details window.

 - What is the MAC address of your wireless NIC?